 Schulting lives in Minnesota where she also consults with school districts and legislators on the implementation of early screening and evidence-based instruction for students with dyslexia.

-Amy Schulting's current research is focused on the design and implementation of teacher-led truancy prevention efforts in the primary grades.
-Along with her colleagues, Philip Cook, Kenneth Dodge, Elizabeth Gifford, and Erika Hallerman, she is implementing The Early Truancy Prevention Project, funded by a Development and Innovation Grant from the Institute of Education Sciences.
+Along with colleagues Philip Cook, Kenneth Dodge, and Elizabeth Gifford, Schulting recently completed The Early Truancy Prevention Project,, funded by a Development and Innovation Grant from the Institute of Education Sciences.
 The Early Truancy Prevention Project takes a multi-pronged approach, integrating universal teacher home visits, teacher-led interventions for chronically-absent students, and innovative technology to guide and document teacher intervention efforts.

 - Public Policy

 - M.Ed.
 University of Virginia - 2002

 - P.J.
 Cook, K.A.
 Dodge, E. Gifford & A.B.
 Schulting (2015) Experiments in Early Truancy Prevention - The Early Truancy Prevention Program, Pilot Evaluation

 - A.B.
 Schulting (2009) The Kindergarten Home Visit Project